leadedge/SpoutRecorder/README.md

 The DATA folder must be within the folder containing the executable file.\
 For development, this may be "..\x64\Release".

-FFmpeg.exe is required in "\DATA\FFMpeg".
+FFmpeg.exe is required in "\DATA\FFMPEG".

 * Go to https://github.com/GyanD/codexffmpeg/releases
 * Choose the "Essentials" build. e.g. "ffmpeg-6.0-essentials_build.zip" and download the archive.